mgsrichard/surfs_up/README.md

 Notice that the scale on the left maxes out at 0.20 inches of rain!

-### Comparison of percentage of mostly sunny days in June and December
+### Comparison of percentage of days with less than 0.15 inches of rain in June and December
 ![pct mostly sunny bar graph](https://github.com/mgsrichard/surfs_up/blob/main/Resources/avg_pct_sunny_compare.png)

-For the purposes of this graph, a day is considered mostly sunny if it received 0.15 inches of rain or less.